DeepPSP/torch_ecg/docs/source/index.rst

 =========
 If you find this project useful, please cite our paper

-.. collapse:: Click to show citation\
+.. dropdown:: Click to show citation
+   :animate: fade-in-slide-down

    .. code-block:: latex